cabforum/servercert/docs/BR.md

 #### 7.1.2.12 Validation Methods used to issue a Certificate

-The validation methods defined within [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) and [Section 3.2.2.5](#3225-authentication-for-an-ip-address) serve to ensure all DNS Name and IP Address values included in a Certificate have been suitably validated by the CA. Using the extensions defined in [Section 7.1.2.12.1](#712121-domain-validation-methods-extension) and [Section 7.1.2.12.2](#712122-ip-address-validation-methods-extension) the CA indicates the total set of validation methods:
+The validation methods defined within [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control), [Section 3.2.2.5](#3225-authentication-for-an-ip-address), and [Appendix B Subsection 2.b](#appendix-b--issuance-of-certificates-for-onion-domain-names) serve to ensure all DNS Name, Onion Domain Name, and IP Address values included in a Certificate have been suitably validated by the CA. Using the extensions defined in [Section 7.1.2.12.1](#712121-domain-validation-methods-extension), [Section 7.1.2.12.2](#712122-ip-address-validation-methods-extension), and [Section 7.1.2.12.3](#712123-onion-domain-name-validation-method-extension) the CA indicates the total set of validation methods:

-1. used to validate the FQDN(s), Wildcard Domain Name(s), and IP Address(es) included in a Certificate; and
+1. used to validate the FQDN(s), Wildcard Domain Name(s), Onion Domain Name(s), and IP Address(es) included in a Certificate; and
 2. relied upon to issue the Certificate.

-These extensions do not inherently provide an explicit mapping between individual `GeneralName` values in the `subjectAltName` extension and the validation method(s) used by the CA to support inclusion of that `GeneralName` value.
+**Note**: These extensions do not inherently provide an explicit mapping between individual `GeneralName` values in the `subjectAltName` extension and the validation method(s) used by the CA to support inclusion of that `GeneralName` value.

 ##### 7.1.2.12.1 Domain Validation Methods Extension

 This extension contains a bitmap representing the distinct domain validation method(s) defined within [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) and performed by the CA to meet the requirements of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) prior to issuance of the Certificate.

-*Effective June 15, 2025*: For each `dNSName` `GeneralName` value in the `subjectAltName` extension, the CA SHOULD ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.
+*Effective May 15, 2026*: For each `dNSName` `GeneralName` value in the `subjectAltName` extension, the CA SHOULD ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.

-*Effective April 15, 2026*: For each `dNSName` `GeneralName` value in the `subjectAltName` extension, the CA MUST ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.
+*Effective November 15, 2026*: For each `dNSName` `GeneralName` value in the `subjectAltName` extension, the CA MUST ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.

 A domain validation method is represented as having been used to issue a Certificate if the bit associated with that domain validation method is set to `1` in this extension.